Kartones/flask-calendar/README.md

 List of new features added to the original project commits

 - 2018-xx-xx: Bring back action buttons for small (phone) screens.
-Improved (less terrible) favicon and colors
+Improved (less terrible) favicon and colors.
+Reconvert `<br>` to `\n` upon edition.
+Cleanup of past hidden repetition task instances (when saving a calendar and month changes).
+Some tests.
 - 2017-12-22: "Hide" button to remove individual instances of repetitive/recurrent tasks
 - 2017-12-21: Cleanup of internal data files when a day/month becomes empty of tasks
 - 2017-12-20: Basic drag & drop (to change day inside same month of a non-recurring task).
 Intended only for desktop, probably rough on the edges but working.